Suicide Ideation Scale or Suicidal Ideation Scale

 You may have heard suicidal ideation referred to as âsuicidal thoughts.â Not everyone with suicidal ideation acts on it.
 But if you or a loved one has it, you should get help right away.
 Understanding the issues concerning suicide and mental health is an important way to participate in suicide prevention, help others in crisis, and change the conversation around suicide.

-Strictly speaking, suicidal ideation means wanting to take your own life or thinking about suicide.
+Suicidal ideation refers to the desire to commit suicide or contemplate suicide.
 However, there are two kinds of suicidal ideation: passive and active.
 Passive suicidal ideation occurs when you wish you were dead or that you could die, but you donât actually have any plans to commit suicide.

-Active suicidal ideation, on the other hand, is not only thinking about it but having the intent to commit suicide, including planning how to do it.
+Active suicidal ideation, on the other hand, is thinking about it and having the intent to commit suicide, including planning how to do it.

-Suicidal ideation is one of the symptoms of both major depression and depression found in bipolar disorder, but it may also occur in people with other mental illnesses or no mental illness at all.
+Suicidal thoughts are a symptom of major depression and bipolar disorder, but they can also occur in people with other mental illnesses or none at all.

 What Are The Types Of Suicidal Ideation?